rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 brew install pyenv
 ```

-To install it in other platforms, you can watch [this section in the github docs](https://github.com/pyenv/pyenv#installation).
-After the installation, edit your used shell startup script (`.bashrc`, `.zshrc`, `.bash_profile`, ...) adding this line:
+To install it on other platforms, you can watch [this section in the GitHub docs](https://github.com/pyenv/pyenv#installation).
+After the installation, edit your used shell startup script (`.bashrc`, `.zshrc`, `.bash_profile`, ...) adding the following line:

 ```
 if command -v pyenv 1>/dev/null 2>&1; then